W. E. B. Du Bois: Combating racism

 The Crisis continued to wage a campaign against lynching.
 In 1915, it published an article with a year-by-year tabulation of 2,732 lynchings from 1884 to 1914.
 The April 1916 edition covered the group lynching of six African Americans in Lee County, Georgia.
 Later in the June 1916 issue, the "Waco Horror" article covered the lynching of Jesse Washington, a mentally impaired 17-year-old African American.
 Du Bois included photographs of it in the article.
 The article broke new ground by utilizing undercover reporting to expose the conduct of local whites in Waco, Texas.

 The early 20th century was the era of the Great Migration of blacks from the Southern United States to the Northeast, Midwest, and West.
 Du Bois wrote an editorial supporting the Great Migration, feeling it would help blacks escape Southern racism, find economic opportunities, and assimilate into American society.

 Also in the 1910s the American eugenics movement was in its infancy, and many leading eugenicists were openly racist, defining Blacks as "a lower race".
-Du Bois opposed this view as an unscientific aberration, but still maintained the basic principle of eugenics: that different persons have different inborn characteristics that make them more or less suited for specific kinds of employment, and that by encouraging the most talented members of all races to procreate would better the "stocks" of humanity.
+Du Bois opposed this view as an unscientific aberration, but still maintained the basic principle of eugenics: that different persons have different inborn characteristics that make them more or less suited for specific kinds of employment, and that by encouraging the most talented members of all races to procreate would better the stock of humanity.